0 of 60 questions completed

 On the CNA skills test (or practical exam), all critical functions must be completed correctly or the student will fail.
 Every state will test on handwashing due to its importance in infection control, so be certain you have that skill mastered.
 Other common elements include recording measurements (pulse, blood pressure, etc.) and indirect care relating to a patient’s comfort and safety.

 What are you waiting for?

-Take our free CNA practice tests for 2020 and the skill-specific CNA quizzes as often as you’d like to brush up on your basic care skills and improve your final score when taking the Certified Nursing Assistant exam.
+Take our free CNA practice tests and the skill-specific CNA quizzes as often as you’d like to brush up on your basic care skills and improve your final score when taking the Certified Nursing Assistant exam.
 Read through our guides and practical career advice to build your skills and earn your CNA certification to jumpstart your career!